Found objects: Laboratory slabs [2007]

 we move between extremes of sudden, unexpected shapes

-and fluid motion,
+and fluid motion.

-Using our movement as the score,
+Using this dance as our score,

-we brush and smear lines with ink and water
+we brush lines with ink and water

 on long paper scrolls along the floor.

-Pairs take turns to dance
+We take turns to dance in pairs

-and be observed and drawn.
+and to be observed and drawn.

 Dancing while watched and drawn